 Allah SWT says,

 “But indeed, I am the Perpetual Forgiver of whoever repents and believes and does righteousness and then continues in guidance.”
 [Verse 82; Surah Taha]

 Prophet Muhammad (PBUH) said in one hadith,

-“If anyone continually asks pardon, Allah will appoint for him a way out of every distress, and a relief from every anxiety, and will provide for him from where he did not reckon.”[Book 8, Hadith 1513; Abu Dawood].
+“If anyone continually asks pardon, Allah will appoint for him a way out of every distress, and a relief from every anxiety, and will provide for him from where he did not reckon”[Book 8, Hadith 1513; Abu Dawood].

-If someone is always seeking forgiveness from Allah SWT, then He makes their life easier by removing all the troubles and distress they are going through in their lives while also provide sustenance to them.
+If someone is always seeking forgiveness from Allah SWT, then He makes their life easier by removing all the troubles and distress they are going through in their lives while also providing sustenance to them.

-When seeking forgiveness in Ramadan, Muslims can strive to do the following:
+In Ramadan, Muslims can strive to do the following:

 All Muslims should ensure that they are offering their obligatory prayers regularly.
-After every prayer it’s advised to supplicate to Allah SWT for pardon and mercy.
+After every prayer, it’s advised to supplicate to Allah SWT for pardon and mercy.